Resources for Collectors of Area Rugs

 This Web site brings rug making and collecting home to the United States.
 The society provides an international forum for the exchange and dissemination of information about textiles worldwide, from artistic, cultural, economic, historic, political, social, and technical perspectives.
 It was created in 1987, and is run by a Board of Directors from museums and universities in North America.
 Its 500 members worldwide include museum curators, teachers, historians, artists, students, dealers, and collectors.
 The Web site is useful because it keeps track of textile and rug collecting events across the U.S.

-This Web site offers advice from a rug collector who knows his stuff.
-He discusses how to purchase rugs as a dealer, learn about rug pricing factors, how to use rugs as an investment, and more.
-A section about why you should choose handmade rugs over carpets in your home.
-This Oriental rug site has some valuable non-commercial information that can help anyone interested in rugs learn more about collecting.
+This section on Brandon Oriental Rugs has some valuable non-commercial information that can help anyone interested in rugs learn more about collecting.
+Here is advice from a rug expert who knows his stuff.
+Information in this section discusses how to purchase rugs as a dealer, learn about rug pricing factors, how to use rugs as an investment, and more.
+There's an article about why you should choose handmade rugs over carpets in your home.
+There's also an article For Students of Rugs, as well as an article warning about tufted rugs as well as a video on problems with tufted construction.

 This conference began in 1976 and features exhibitions.
 Probably the most notable are "The Eastern Carpet in the Western World" & "Carpet Magic" (London 1983), "Orient Stars" (Hamburg 1993), and "Studies in Colour and Geometry: Turkish Pile Carpets from the Christopher Alexander Collection" & "Anatolian Kilims: The McCoy Jones Collection" (San Francisco, 1990).
 As well as exhibitions from museum collections worldwide, ICOC exhibitions have always featured the collections of "local" collectors, such as "Oriental Rugs from Atlantic Collections" (Philadelphia 1996).
 In addition, since 1986, the conference has hosted an ever more successful Dealers' Fair.
 An international conference exists on many levels.
 As a forum for academic papers, it also serves as a godfather to research.
 The conference also provides a good meeting place to discuss fashions in rugs and theories.
 Perfect for newcomers because of the easily understandable forums.